 beneath a serpent's tongue, that for a little while

 the twilight might delay before the horns of war

-then Loki will return and consummate his war,
+See Loki now return to consummate his war!

-and vengeance will destroy, and flame devour, the gods.
+Then vengeance will destroy, and flame devour, gods.